 - Getting To The Centre

-In a country once ravaged by poaches and dictators, an orphanage was initially built for injured and animals in need of help, which was later turned into a zoo: The Entebbe Zoo.
-However, with so much political instability, many of the animals were neglected and died, until the country got back on its feet and the government stepped in.
+In a country once ravaged by poachers and dictators, an orphanage was initially built for injured animals in need of help, which was later turned into a zoo: The Entebbe Zoo (named after the city it's located in).
+However, with so much political instability, many of the animals were neglected and unfortunately died.
+Later though, once the country got back on its feet, the government stepped in.

-On a visit, you’re welcomed to help out with feedings, joining the cheetahs for a walk (or run!), and saying “hi” to one of the rarest birds in all of Uganda.
+On a visit, you’re welcome to help out with feedings, join the cheetahs for a walk (or run!), and say “hi” to one of the rarest birds in all of Uganda.

-Hang Out With Elephants, Giraffes, Cheetahs and More
+Hang Out With Elephants, Giraffes, Camels, Cheetahs and More

 The Wildlife Centre sits on quite a bit of land to help mimic the wildlife and natural habitat of chimpanzees, white rhinos, giraffes, monkeys, leopards, a couple of cheetahs, lions, zebras, buffalos, warthogs and a few others.